WeAreWizards/blog/content/articles/first-commits.md

 The project doesn't contain a Makefile and is not complete.
 However the high level ideas are already there.

 The first version of Nginx was only meant to serve static files over HTTP.
-It handles looking for a index.html document if a directory is requested but not any other kind of URL rewrites.
+It looks for an `index.html` document if it sees a directory, but doesn't support any other forms of URL rewriting.

 A custom pool allocator is used to keep the memory footprint low.
 To this day Nginx is still very light on memory usage.

-The server supports FreeBSD, Linux and Win32 with their respective event queue implementations (kqueue, select, aio).
+The early code already supports FreeBSD, Linux and Win32 with their respective event queue implementations (kqueue, select, aio).
 Maybe the plugin system comes from having to support these multiple event queue implementations from the beginning?

-This [slideshare presentation from Igor Sysoev](http://www.slideshare.net/PHPConferenceArgentina/igor-sysoev-nginx) contains a little more context on the origin of Nginx.
+This [slideshare presentation from Igor Sysoev](http://www.slideshare.net/PHPConferenceArgentina/igor-sysoev-nginx) contains a more information on the origin of Nginx.

 # Django